Best Management Practices

 Breeding and Migratory Habitat:

-The Xerces Society has developing guidance on how to best manage monarch breeding and migratory habitat in the western U.S. Managing for Monarchs in the West: Best Management Practices for Conserving the Butterfly and its Habitat.
+The Xerces Society has developed guidance on how to best manage monarch breeding and migratory habitat in the western U.S. Managing for Monarchs in the West: Best Management Practices for Conserving the Butterfly and its Habitat.

 A Quick Guide to Monarch Habitat on Farms in California’s Central Valley (The Xerces Society: conservation guidelines).
 This guide provides information for farmers in the Central Valley interested in adding monarch habitat to their land.